Product recall: Automotive recalls

 In general, the number of recalls has been increasing – with an exception during the economic crisis of 2009–2010 – due to time, cost and market pressure.
 Per year, global automotive warranties are estimated as US$40 billion, 3–5% loss in sales.

 Low-priced production often leads to minor quality, and outsourcing leads to a shift of knowledge concerning techniques and processes.
 This way, technical failures are more likely to occur due to communication problems between the different parties engaged in the supply chain and missing definitions for technical interfaces.
 Despite the increasing number of recalls, a Mojo Motors study found only .005 percent of customers ask about recalls when contacting dealerships.
 Since 1966, 390 million motor vehicles have been recalled in the USA.
 29 million cars were recalled in 2018.
 That number is down from its peak of 50 million in 2016, but on average, recalls are on the rise.
 More cars have been recalled between 2015 and 2020 than between 2003 and 2014.

+According to National Highway Safety Traffic Administration data, there were approximately 31,269,261 vehicles recalled in 2025.
+Ford Motor Company issued more recall orders than any other automaker throughout the year.
+Overall, there were approximately 11% fewer recalled vehicles in 2025 than in 2024 (35,020,507).

 Some of the largest automotive recalls include 1.12 million cars recalled by Toyota in December 2022.
 The recall included various models of Avalon, Camry, Corolla, RAV4, Lexus ES series, RX350 Highlander, and Sienna Hybrid, due to a fault in the Occupant Classification System (OCS) sensors that could cause the airbags not to deploy as designed.

 Manufacturers have to notify the owner when there is a recall notice, but in the case of a second, third or fourth owner of the car, the company may be sending the notice to a previous one.